 - Continuing Education: Review the continuing education policy.
 You are responsible for knowing and keeping up to date on the continuing education policy.

-- Coaching Manual: Order a copy of Introduction to Coaching Cyclists using this form, which gives high school cycling coaches a $15 discount (normally $35 through your MY USA Cycling account).
+- Coaching Manual: Order a copy of Introduction to Coaching Cyclists using this form, which gives interscholastic cycling coaches a $15 discount (normally $35 through your MY USA Cycling account).
 The book is the text for the current level 3 certification exam.

 - Online Exam: Take the online exam.
 The level 3 is a home study, self-paced course.
 The test is a self-paced.
 You will need a MYUSACYCLING account in order to take the exam online.